 |Renting in Calgary||Average cost|

-One of Canada’s major attractions is the free healthcare system, meaning you won’t pay any direct fee for doctors’ visits, the dentist, getting your eyes checked, going to the emergency room, or any other medical visit.
+One of Canada’s major attractions is the free healthcare system, meaning you won’t pay any direct fee for doctors’ visits or going to the emergency room.¹³

-Much like their southern counterparts in the U.S., Canadians tend to drive everywhere.
+Much like their southern counterparts in the US, Canadians tend to drive everywhere.
 That being said, the popularity of biking to work is increasing.
-In fact, some neighborhoods in Halifax, Vancouver, and Quebec City see 20% of commuters getting to work by bike, though this statistic dips significantly through the cold winter months.
+Some neighbourhoods in Halifax, Vancouver, and Quebec City see 20% of commuters getting to work by bike, though this statistic dips significantly through the cold winter months.

-In major cities it’s also fairly common for residents to use public transport, buses and trains, though automobiles remain king in the Canadian commute.
+In major cities, it’s also fairly common for residents to use public transport but the automobiles are still the most prevalent option.
 It’s also worth noting the prevalence of air travel, as Canada is a large country and cars and trains don’t suffice for some longer trips, especially coast to coast.

 |School||Average yearly cost|